ppgia-unifor/resilience-bench-operator/README.md

 ### Installing Prerequisites in Your Cluster

-Before starting development, install the k6-Operator and Istio into your Kubernetes cluster by following their respective installation guides:
+Before starting development, install Istio into your Kubernetes cluster by following their respective installation guide:

-- **k6-Operator Installation Guide**: [k6 Operator](https://github.com/grafana/k6-operator)
 - **Istio Installation Guide**: [Istio Installation Documentation](https://istio.io/latest/docs/setup/install/)

 Please replace the URLs with the actual links to the installation guides for k6-Operator and Istio.